 - Meanwhile, as the soup simmers, prepare the dumplings.
-In a large bowl whisk together the flour, baking powder, salt, pepper, and thyme.
+In a large bowl whisk together the dry ingredients (the flour, baking powder, salt, pepper, and thyme).
 Use a spoon or spatula to dig a well, or hole, in the middle of the flour mixture.
-Add the milk and butter to the center.
+Add the milk and melted butter to the center.
 Use a wooden spoon to mix together into a giant dough ball.
 Set aside.

-- Once the chicken is fully cooked, remove from the pot and allow to rest until cool enough to shred.
-Add the peas and the chicken to the pot.
+- Once the chicken is fully cooked, remove the cooked chicken from the pot and allow it to rest until it is cool enough to shred.

 - Use a large cookie scoop to form equal-sized dumplings.
 Add each dumpling, one at a time, directly into the simmering soup, each in a different part of the pot.